 DIGNITY and our partners work to:

-Influence international norm-building and the international legal framework protecting against torture and other forms of ill-treatment.
+- Advocate for changes to law, policy and practice at national and local levels in DIGNITY’s partner countries.
+Influence international norm-setting and the international legal framework, hereby strengthening the protecting against torture and other forms of ill-treatment.

-We cooperate with local, national and international civil society organizations as well as public authorities around the world to promote respect for human rights and the prohibition of torture.
+- We cooperate with local, national and international civil society organizations as well as international and regional human rights institutions.

 DIGNITY’s current advocate priorities include: